Best Ultralight Backpack 2026

 - Pros: Ultralight.
 Best-in-class materials.
 Comfy.
 Durable.
 Waterproof fabric.
 Great value.
 Excellent weight transfer.
 Good value.

 - Cons: Not seam taped.
 Usually sold out.
-Built-in front shoulder strap pockets could be larger.
 Non aerated back paneling.
-ULTRA stretch superior to traditional static mesh for front pocket.

 - Weight: 31.0 oz